 Still couldn’t lose any weight though.

-The second time around, I did the re-introduction period more seriously and my body told me that diary and gluten were not very welcome!
+The second time around, I did the re-introduction period more seriously and my body told me that dairy and gluten were not very welcome!
 That was in September of 2018.
 Within 2 months I had lost 10 lbs. and honestly was not going to the gym at all.
 The weight loss can also be attributed to the lesser amount of insulin that I’m taking.
 When cutting out the gluten-laden foods, it just naturally cuts out a lot of carbs, so less insulin over all is needed.
 I’ve found that my body really likes to eat meat and vegetables.

 Finally, it took me getting into my late 30’s to figure this out!
 I don’t think I have Celiac Disease, maybe just a strong gluten sensitivity-haven’t been tested.
 I know I’m pretty sensitive to lactose and have only eaten cheese and yogurt for years.
 But, now I’ve cut those out too-but, will have some fresh Parmesan on some things and will eat goat cheese if its in front of me.
 Hey, I can’t totally torture myself!